Frequently Asked Questions

 Yes.
 Political, controversial or advocacy-oriented advertising is allowed, depending on whether the creative is permissible.
 Such ads may only be allowed on particular ad formats.

-19. Are you currently hiring?
+19. Is Blue Line Media currently hiring?

 Please email resume to Careers @ BlueLineMedia.com.

-20. How do digital/LED billboards work?
+20. How do digital/LED billboards work and how long does the ad show?

 21. Are the rates net or gross?